brainhack-ch/superres-mri/README.md

-# A modular, portable, reusable and reproducible pipeline software for fetal brain MRI super-resolution
+# A modular, portable, reusable and reproducible processing pipeline software for fetal brain MRI super-resolution

 The essence of this project is to develop a modular BIDS App for fetal brain MRI super-resolution that can interface with the open-source C++ [Medical Image Analysis Laboratory Super-Resolution ToolKit (MIALSRTK)](https://github.com/sebastientourbier/mialsuperresolutiontoolkit), a set of tools that provides a solution to the whole processing pipeline and that is packaged as a Docker image.